-Share your experience with appointment anxiety!
+Share your experience and heal.
 I have met many incredibly strong LS warriors through these meetups, and I would love for you to join our community.

-Sign up at HERE for notifications and updates.
+Sign up HERE for notifications and updates.
 I cannot wait to meet you!

 These stories have been condensed from their original versions in the podcast episode, Lichen Sclerosus Diagnosis Stories: You Are Not Alone, which you can hear at the top of the page.